ericksonreyes/awesome-technical-exam/README.md

 Changing the dependency for the application layer doesn't require changes in the application layer codes.
 This architecture relied on [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 Also I can make the application working as intended even if I defer deciding the framework to be used or I have no installed web or database servers yet.

 * [SOLID principles of object-oriented programming](https://en.wikipedia.org/wiki/SOLID).
 Principles that allows the code to be separated by concerns, extensible, flexible and understandable.

+## Final notes
+Follow the commit history on how I started writing the acceptance tests for core domain, write unit tests for the classes, code to make the tests pass and code refactoring.
+Once the core domain is working as intended that is the time I applying it to the controllers, make related eloquent models, make classes that implements the interfaces that the core domain requires.